 VCAL Camp: Held annually for Year 11 and 12 VCAL students, these students are provided with opportunities to pursue practical, hands-on activities that improve their work-related skills.

-Production Camp: The cast and support team of the bi-annual College Production are accorded three days at a retreat where they can hone their performing skills in preparation for the major College production.
+Production Camp: The cast and support team of the bi-annual College Production hone their performing skills in preparation for the major College production.
 This either an off-site camp of full day rehearsals in the Jubilee Centre.